-While point-wise prediction gives helpful information about the future evolution of FTS, uncertainty quantification is often needed to produce valid inference.
+While point prediction gives helpful information about the future evolution of FTS, uncertainty quantification is often needed to produce valid inferences.
 Estimating the predictive law has received much less attention in the FTS literature.
-In general, bootstrap methods are used to produce pseudo predictions.
-Then, some kind of central region is taken to be the predictive band.
+In general, bootstrap methods are used to produce pseudo-predictions.
+Some form of central region is then taken to be the predictive band.
 For instance, \citet{hyndman2009forecasting} describe the FTS as a set of univariate time series associated to projected components.
-Then, using classical time series tools produce individual predictions and pseudo predictions based on a residual bootstrap.
-The univariate pseudo predictions are pushed back to the functional space to obtain functional pseudo predictions.
-With this, the band is constructed pointwisely taking the quantiles at some coverage level. \cite{antoniadis2012} use a non linear version of FTS where the predictor is a weighted mean of functions with weights increasing with the similarity between the last observed function and every function in the dataset.
+Then, using classical time series tools, they produce individual predictions and pseudo-predictions based on a residual bootstrap.
+The univariate pseudo-predictions are mapped back to the functional space to obtain functional pseudo-predictions.
+With this, the band is constructed on a point-by-point basis taking the quantiles at some coverage level. \cite{antoniadis2012} use a non-linear version of FTS where the predictor is a weighted mean of functions with weights increasing with the similarity between the last observed function and every function in the dataset.
 The set of weights is the key element of the bootstrap procedure since the more a function is similar with the current one, the more likely the chances of its next function are to be sampled.
 The band is constructed using heuristics coming from econometric literature.
-In \citet{paparoditis2020bootstrap} the authors propose a model-free bootstrap procedure based on the prediction generated by a VAR model applied to Karhunen--Lo\`eve coefficients of the FTS.
+In \citet{paparoditis2020bootstrap} the authors propose a model-free bootstrap procedure based on the prediction generated by a vector autoregressive model (VAR) applied to the coefficients of the Karhunen-Lo\`eve expansion of the FTS.
 Then simultaneous and pointwise intervals for the prediction are constructed using the bootstrap studentized prediction error.